rparundekar/system_of_beliefs/pre.md

 The System of Beliefs is an abstract network of electronic documents expressing the beliefs held by entities such as people and organizations.

-## How Does a Belief Become Part of the System
+## How Does a Belief Become Part of the System?
-Beliefs cannot be part of the System unless they are (a) [incorporated](#Incorporation) into the System, or (b) are [adopted](#Adoption) by the entities that hold that belief, [shared](Sharing) with one or more entities, and [accepted](#Acceptance) by those entities.
+Before submitting a belief, an entity should first [introduce](#Introduction_Document) themselves.
+Beliefs cannot be part of the System unless they are (a) [incorporated](#Incorporation_Document) into the System, or (b) are [adopted](#Adoption_Document) by the entities that hold that belief, [shared](Sharing) with one or more entities, and [accepted](#Acceptance_Document) by those entities.
+Acceptance here refers to checks that the receiver might do to confirm that the belief is not unreasonable.
+To make beliefs usable between entity, verification of the validity of the statements in the belief might be needed.
+The receiver may [attest](#Attestation_Document) this belief to be true if it can independently verify the truth of the belief.

-There are two general types of documents that need to be submitted to the System to make a belief a part of it:
+We can categorize the documents that need to be submitted to the System to make a belief a part of it into two general categories:
   1. **Belief Documents** - An electronic document stating the belief:
       * a [belief document](#Belief_Document),
       * this [Incorporation Document](#Incorporation_Document).